 - Since the moment of the Incarnation, God the Father has glorified or honored the divine-human person Jesus Christ.
 But now, the honor in which the Father and the Son hold each other will be proven as the Son lays down his life for the salvation of humankind.

 - Christ’s sacrificial act goes hand in glove with the New Commandment which Our Lord now reveals to his disciples: To love with a sacrificial love.

 - If we want to give glory to the Blessed Trinity, we just have to love one another even if it hurts.

 Doctrine: Christ’s New Commandment

 - Christ reveals his New Commandment to his closest disciples at the Last Supper.
 This command is not “one more thing” to do.
 It is the one thing to do.
-It is the one command that sums up the two commandments (to love God above all and neighbor as one self), that encompasses the Ten Commandments, that summarizes the entire moral law.
+It is the one command that sums up the two commandments (to love God above all and neighbor as one self), that encompasses the Ten Commandments, and that summarizes the entire moral law.